N3UN3R/data_preparation/README.md

 NetzentgeltGetter.py
 - contains function that matches Netzentgelte of all households to their meterIds
 - contains function that matches Netzentgelte of all prosumer households to their meterIds
+- contains function that matches all Netzentgelt differences from all prosumers to all households